Report WritingAutomationPentesting

 The average penetration test takes 2-3 days.
 The report takes another 4-6 hours.
 For most pentesters, that ratio is backwards.

 Report writing is the least technical part of the job and the most time-consuming.
-Here is how to automate most of it without sacrificing quality.
+With the right pentest report automation tool, you can cut most of that time.
+Here is how to produce an automated pentest report without sacrificing quality.
+For a deeper look at what can and cannot be automated, see our guide on automated pentest reporting.

 What Takes So Long